greenelab/BioBombe/2.sequential-compression/README.md

    * Calculate Pearson and Spearman correlations
    * May reveal certain biases in sample reconstruction efficiency across algorithms

-The population of weight and z matrices are saved for alternative downstream analyses.
+The population of weight and K matrices are saved for alternative downstream analyses.

 ## Download Results